IljaWeber/digitalFoosballPresentation/readme.md

 REST calls to the backend module.
 The Frontend module is responsible for all other user commands, like submitting players or choosing game modes.
-To match the responsible REST endpoint which is called by the raspberry pi with the correct game mode the IOC container Spring ist used.
+To match the responsible REST endpoint which is called by the raspberry pi with the correct game mode the IOC container Spring is used.